mtv47/bash-docker-server/README.md

-#bash-debian-server

-Script by mtv47 to set up a debian server with docker"
+Script by mtv47 to set up a debian server with docker

 ## Usage